metrorailings/OwlBlog/content/posts/week-12-quick-insights.md

 Jameis throwing a perfect ball on a timing route for a touchdown.

 Shaquil Barrett not falling for any of the Falcons' play-action.

+Tampa Bay starting this game with a number of miscues.
+A drop by their star wide receiver and two interceptions by Jameis.